Donald L. Ritter: Risk assessment and total quality management advocacy

 Ritter was the leading advocate in Congress for utilizing risk assessment to put hazards, particularly energy and environmental ones, in more rational perspective that he believed better prioritized and reduced the risks that represented the most dangerous threats to public health and the environment.
-Ritter's risk assessment legislation was ultimately incorporated in the Contract with America in 1994 and was passed into law the following year, in 1995.
+Ritter's risk assessment legislation was ultimately incorporated in the Contract with America in 1994 and passed into law the following year, in 1995.

-While in Congress, Ritter also championed the use of total quality management in public policy development and management.
+While in Congress, Ritter championed the use of total quality management in public policy development and management.
 As part of this effort, he made progress in building bridges between the U.S. Congress and some of the world's leading global total quality management thought leaders, including W. Edwards Deming, Joseph M. Juran, Armand V. Feigenbaum, and others.
-In his Lehigh Valley district, he also launched Quality Valley USA, which advocated the use of total quality management practices and enhanced public awareness of the economic advantages its implementation represented for citizens, businesses, and workers.
+In his Lehigh Valley district, he launched Quality Valley USA, which advocated the use of total quality management practices and enhanced public awareness of the economic advantages that its implementation represented for citizens, businesses, and workers.

 Lehigh River

-In his district, Ritter promoted the Lehigh River as a linear environmental center to the Lehigh Valley that was central to the leisure, recreation, and creative economic development needs of his constituents.
+In his eastern Pennsylvania district, Ritter promoted the Lehigh River as a linear environmental center to the Lehigh Valley that was central to the leisure, recreation, and creative economic development needs of his constituents.
 Later, along with neighboring Pennsylvania Congressman Peter H. Kostmayer, Ritter authored legislation that created the Delaware and Lehigh National Heritage Corridor, which has since become a primary environmental and recreational focus in the Lehigh Valley.